 It works as magic for most of the populace and I believe strongly you won’t be an exception.

 5. Stay off social media

 The heart say no way!
-I guess HAHA.
-Anyway social media is one of the killer of time in this generation.
-Statistically you definitely spends much more time on these platforms than learning to program.
+I guess.
+Social media is one of the killer of time in this generation.
+Statistically people spend much time on these platforms than learning to program.

 An easy way to monitor and keep track of daily activities on the laptop or study computer is to use a time tracking tool.

-One I could recommend among many is TimeTracker and with such a tool, you get clear idea if indeed there is progress in development or you are an ambassador of WhatSapp.
+One I could recommend among many is TimeTracker and with such a tool, you get clear idea if indeed there is progress in development or you are an ambassador of social media.

 Above was based on experience and I think implementing any could yield positive results.